pipelinelabo/datalaiq-wiki/tuning/tuning.md

 ### Using Linux cgroups to reduce resource contention

 Linux Control Groups (cgroups) are a Linux kernel feature designed to restrict the memory, CPU, I/O, and other subsystems for groups of processes.
-It is possible to place Gravwell components (including indexers) in cgroups to control overall resource utilization.
+It is possible to place DatalaiQ components (including indexers) in cgroups to control overall resource utilization.
 There are several ways to setup cgroups, and you should refer to the distribution specific guidelines for your Linux distribution.

 Most Linux systems today use `systemd`, which indepentently controls cgroups.
 If your system uses `systemd`, you can use the `systemctl set-property` command to set cgroup properties for running processes.
 See the [systemctl](https://www.freedesktop.org/software/systemd/man/systemctl.html) and [resource control](https://www.freedesktop.org/software/systemd/man/systemd.resource-control.html) documentation for systemd.

-Additionally, if you are using docker to deploy Gravwell services, you can specify [resource restrictions](https://docs.docker.com/config/containers/resource_constraints/) directly in docker.
+Additionally, if you are using docker to deploy DatalaiQ services, you can specify [resource restrictions](https://docs.docker.com/config/containers/resource_constraints/) directly in docker.
 ]s